chathuri-sam/Modeling-Spatial-Dependence-in-Multi-Species-Point-Patterns/README.md

 For detailed results, please refer to the [pre-print](https://doi.org/10.22541/au.172623817.72677555/v1).

 ## **Repository Contents**
-- `code/`: Updated code for simulating from a MLGCP.
-- `src/`: Code to fit MLGCP and SPIGPP models and evaluate their performance.
+- `src/`: Updated code for simulating from a MLGCP and Code to fit MLGCP and SPIGPP models and evaluate their performance.
 - `README.md`: Overview and instructions for using the repository.

 ---